-PF2.
-Ensure plant layout, spacing and support are in accordance with the Landscape Buffer Specifications and the Guide to Edge Planning.
+- PF2.
+Ensure plant layout, spacing and support are in accordance with the Landscape Buffer Specifications and the Guide to Edge Planning. - PF3.
+No commercial or industrial buildings should be located within 15 m of the boundary of the ALR.

 Vegetation